mcgonagle/mcgonagle/README.md

 ## Trustworthy
 Thomas is very trustworthy and honest.
 ## Loyal
-Thomas is extreemely loyal.
+Thomas is extremely loyal.
 There is basically nothing he wouldn't do for his friends and family.

 ## Helpful
 Thomas has a disabled sister.
 He was raised to help people.
-It was  major part of his up bringing.
+It was a major part of his upbringing.

 ## Friendly
 Thomas was voted "friendliest" throughout junior and high school.